openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/example/index.md

 First, to obtain the a wildcard certificate, I used Docker to run [Certbot](https://certbot.eff.org/).
 On the Certbot site there are instructions illustrating how to use Certbot.
 I chose to use Docker to run Certbot instead of having to install Certbot on the machine.
-I was able a wildcard certificate from LetsEncrypt for the `${wildcard_url}` domain using the [DNS challenge method](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).
+I was able to generate a wildcard certificate from LetsEncrypt for the `${wildcard_url}` domain using the [DNS challenge method](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).
 Also notice that Certbot can contact you as a reminder that your certificates are expiring.
 LetsEncrypt certs are only valid for 90 days, if you follow these instructions remember that and plan on rotating the certs often.
 Set `your_email` as shown below and obtain